A better way to read to maintain flow state or stay lost in the story

 I remembered some of the mixed reality R&D I did years before and so the idea of using VR/AR to aid ones imagination while reading excited me.
 I did a bit of googling and quickly found others who built similar VR/AR experiences (so I wasn’t crazy).

 But none of them had implemented my crazier ideas, probably because VR headsets were just now adding the tools needed to make them a reality.
-I had been wanting to create a compelling VR experience for a while and this felt like the right idea at the right timing.
+I had been wanting to create a compelling VR experience for a while and this felt like the right idea with the right timing.

-Research
+Inspiring Research (2020/2021)